tannershah/spotify-archetype-classifier/README.md

 Most music recommendation systems treat songs as isolated data points.
 This project takes a different angle: **can we predict the *vibe* a song belongs to** — not just its genre — by combining what it sounds like with what it says?

-To answer that, we built a full end-to-end pipeline: from raw playlist data scraped across ~1M Spotify playlists, through lyric retrieval and NLP analysis, to a tuned LightGBM classifier that achieves **~70% accuracy across 6 balanced archetype classes**.
+To answer that, we built a full end-to-end pipeline: from raw playlist data scraped across ~1M Spotify playlists, through lyric retrieval and NLP analysis, to a tuned LightGBM classifier that achieves **~70% accuracy across 6 archetype classes**.

 ---